oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. Deploy the release.
 If fixes need to be made immediately after deployment, merge them into `develop` and cherry-pick onto the release branch (similar to before), then deploy again.

-1. Tag the commit incrementing the release version on the release branch:
+1. Tag the "tip commit" on the release branch:

    ```
      git tag -a v[VERSION_NUMBER] -m 'Version [VERSION_NUMBER]'